 Join us whenever you can.
 Each week's lesson stands on its own.
 This is very "drop-in."
-Bring something to eat if you like.
-Bring a study Bible.
-On occasion Scott must cancel class, so if you are coming for the first time, you can check www.scottengle.org to make sure the class is meeting.
-Both classes are now recorded and are available each week in my new podcast at scottengle.podbean.com.
-They are also available on Apple podcasts.
-Search by my name, "Scott Engle."
-Scott's 11:00 Sunday Class in Smith Worship Center This is a large, lecture-oriented class open to all ages.
+Both classes are recorded and are available each week in my podcast at scottengle.podbean.com.
+They are also available on Apple podcasts and elsewhere.
+Search by "Scott Engle Bible Studies".

+Scott's Sunday Class